labri-progress/AIFEX/dashboard/views/evaluation/amazon-not-assisted.md

 To validate the HIT, you must complete the following steps.
 You will then get a code that will allow you to validate the task.

-You are participating to a crowdtesting session !
-Your goal is to explore the purchase funnel of amazon.
-To that extend you have to follow a list of step, but also make your test a bit unique.

-First you will have to install our Google Chrome plugin, that will record your actions on amazon, then you will your own unique test, and finally you will receive a password to enter in the MTurk dashboard.

 <h2>Prerequisite</h2>
 You must have installed <a href="https://www.google.com/chrome/fast-and-secure/">Google Chrome</a>